 Goldstein has been involved in a variety of activities in the service of contemporary music.
 In the 1970’s, he produced and hosted programs on contemporary music for NPR-affiliate WILL in Urbana, Illinois.
 He has written extensively for, among other publications and organizations, The New York Times, The Library of Congress, Carnegie Hall, Strings Magazine, National Public Radio, Deutschlandfunk (German radio), the Los Angeles Philharmonic Orchestra, the San Francisco Symphony, Speculum Musicae, the League-International Society for Contemporary Music, “Music Today” of the 92nd Street “Y,” the San Antonio Symphony, and for the Arabesque, Bridge Challenge, CRI, GM, Folkways, New World, and Vanguard Classics recording labels.
 He has been a National Advisor to the League-ISCM and a music panelist for the New York State Council on the Arts.
 In 1992, he served as the United States delegate to the UNESCO-sponsored International Rostrum of Composers in Paris, subsequently producing four radio programs of the event for American Public Radio.

 A dedicated educator, Goldstein received the "Teacher of the Year Award in the Arts and Humanities" in 1987 from Wilmington College of Ohio (where he served from 1987-1992), and a 1997 "Chancellor’s and President's Award for Excellence in Teaching" from the State University of New York and Stony Brook University.
 He also received the 2006 “Student Life Award” for “student development and enhancement of campus life.”
-Since 1992, he has been a member of the music faculty of Stony Brook University, where he was the inaugural Director of the College of Arts, Culture, and Humanities (2003-2007), Undergraduate Studies Director in the Department of Music (2000-2009), and is currently the Graduate Program Director.
-Goldstein teaches music theory, analysis, musicianship, and composition.
+Since 1992, he has been a member of the music faculty of Stony Brook University, where he was the inaugural Director of the College of Arts, Culture, and Humanities (2003-2007), Undergraduate Studies Director (2000-2009), Graduate Program Director (2009-2012) and current Chair of the Department of Music.